1-800-935-2620 Speak to a Tour Expert

 Krakow

-Today, take the public bus to Oswiecim and embark on a sobering tour of Auschwitz-Birkenau State Museum.
-Your guide will take you through the museum and its sites.
+Today, take the shared transport to Oswiecim and embark on a sobering tour of Auschwitz-Birkenau State Museum.
+Local guide will take you through the museum and its sites on included join-in tour.
 Back in Krakow in the afternoon, spend some more time exploring in your own time.
 Or, if you can tear yourself away from Krakow, head out to the Wieliczka Salt Mines – a network of tunnels and chambers some 135 metres below the ground.
 This is a salt mine that was in operation for over 700 years and is a World Heritage-listed site.
 At night, pull up a pew and indulge in a plate of pierogi and a few beers to say cheers to another day.

 Meals: Breakfast